delahee/haxe.opt/list_vs_array.md

 ##TODO : add something about the cpp target

 ### Abstract
 There are some discussions here and there about how crappy are lists, somehow Simn said he never get why lists (need exact quote).
 There seems to be convergence over how crappy they are.
 BUT there are some misconceptions and old history carried back, as lists have been modernized a lot in a few years.
+On the haxe compiler, I used the iterator wan't even inlined.
 Let's sumup how they can impact your code.
-The topic of this note is the : should we switch from list to arrays for every time critical tasks.
+So should we switch from list to arrays for every time critical tasks ?

 ### Requirements
 All targets.
 Lists are fully cross platforms.